YanLuong/School_District_Analysis/README.md

     - ##### Scores by school size
+        Thomas High School is a medium sized school so the changes made to the ninth grade scores will have affected the medium sized school scores.
+As with all the other analysis, the decrease in scores is very subtle and again, only noticeable in the decimals.
+The '% Overall passing' dropped by 0.07 after the ninth grade score replacement.

     - ##### Scores by school type
         Thomas High School is a charter school so any adjustments made to the ninth grade scores from Thomas High School would affect the charter school scores specifically.
 The difference is barely noticable and it is only when you consider the decimals that you see the decrease of 0.04% in the '% Overall Passing' score.